defold/doc/docs/en/manuals/live-update.md

 ## Live update settings

-When the bundler creates an applicatin bundle, it needs to store any excluded resources somewhere.
-The project settings for Live update governs the location for those resources.
-The settings is found under <kbd>Project ▸ Live update Settings...</kbd>.
+When the bundler creates an application bundle, it needs to store any excluded resources somewhere.
+The project settings for Live update govern the location for those resources.
+The settings are found under <kbd>Project ▸ Live update Settings...</kbd>.

 ![Live update settings](images/live-update/aws-settings.png)